Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS: Introduction

 In addition to matter and galaxy densities, a particularly relevant aspect of our dynamical model will be the perturbative treatment of the \textit{shapes} of galaxies from which galaxy lensing is measured.
 Like their densities, the shapes of galaxies are biased tracers of the underlying matter distribution and exhibit large-scale correlations that can be confused with weak lensing \cite{Catelan01,Mackey02,Schmitz18,Blazek19}.
 The effective-theory formalism for describing this phenomenon, with galaxy shapes acting as a spin-2 biased tracer, was developed in ref.~\cite{Vlah20}, and the equivalent effective theory within the Lagrangian formalism, which we use in this work, was developed in ref.~\cite{Chen24} following earlier work in refs.~\cite{Taruya21,Matsubara22a,Matsubara22b}.
 At leading order, this \textit{intrinsic alignment} (IA) signal is proportional to the local tidal field; when projected along the line-of-sight, this is exactly proportional to the leading local contribution to weak lensing, making the careful treatment of IAs particularly important for correctly extracting the lensing amplitude \cite{Hirata04}.
-While IAs are thus a significant contaminant in galaxy lensing surveys, their effect is not catastrophic for two reasons: firstly, simulations and direct measurements have found their amplitude to be small, at the level of a few percent \cite{Singh2015,Chisari2015,Hilbert2017,Fortuna2021,Samuroff2023,Bakx23,Akitsu23,Delgado2023} and secondly, they are sensitive to the local matter distribution at the position of the lenses, as opposed to projected along the line of sight as is the lensing signal.
+While IAs are thus a significant contaminant in galaxy lensing surveys, their effect is not catastrophic for two reasons: firstly, simulations and direct measurements have found their amplitude to be small, with linear and higher-order dimensionless bias parameters at the level of a few percent \cite{Singh2015,Chisari2015,Hilbert2017,Fortuna2021,Samuroff2023,Bakx23,Akitsu23,Delgado2023}, compared to the order-one bias parameters typically observed in galaxy densities in cosmological surveys.
+Secondly, they are sensitive to the local matter distribution at the position of the lenses, as opposed to projected along the line of sight as is the lensing signal.
 Thus, for example, the cross correlation with a lens galaxy sample totally separated from the source sample is sensitive to the lensing signal but not the IA one.
 This makes a sufficiently flexible prescription for the redshift evolution of IAs particularly important, lest the lensing signal be confused with that of IAs.
 Other works have pointed out the importance of correctly modeling the complex redshift dependence of the IA signal for galaxy lensing studies \cite{Krause2016}, and some of the strengths of galaxy--galaxy lensing in mitigating the sensitivity to this dependence \cite{Samuroff2024}.
 In this work we propose a maximally flexible parameterization for these degrees of freedom, which we call $\texttt{MAIAR}$, putting the perturbative modeling of IAs on the same footing as that of galaxy densities and fully immunizing our analysis to biases due to their redshift dependence in a model agnostic manner.